sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### geo::contains()

-Returns true if when first geo value is completely contains the second one, that is polygon created by first geo value contains all the points represented in second geo value.
+Returns true if first geo argument completely contains the second one, using a planar (non-spherical) coordinate system.
+The first geo argument can be any geo value.
+The second must be a GeoJSON `Polygon` or `MultiPolygon`.
+A geo value is considered contained if all its points are within the boundaries of the first geo value.
+For `MultiPolygon`, it's sufficient that only one of the polygons contains the first geo value.

 geo::contains(args, scope):